mongodb/docs-golang/source/includes/usage-examples/run-example-tip.rst

 .. tip::

-   You must follow the :ref:`golang-usage-examples` instructions before running this example.
+   Read the :ref:`golang-usage-examples` to learn how to run this example.